webdevops/clitools/Documentation/USAGE-SYNC.md

 ## Advanced ssh options

-If you need some advaned ssh options (eg. other ports) use your `~/.ssh/config` configuration file:
+If you need some advanced ssh options (eg. other ports) use your `~/.ssh/config` configuration file:

     Host project-server
         Hostname project-server.example.com